idamakela/idamakela/README.md

 I'm particularly passionate about working on responsive design and human interaction in webpages and applications while further deepening my knowledge of front-end development technologies, like deep-diving into JavaScript with the freeCodeCamps course "JavaScript Algorithms and Data Structures".

-Let's connect and create user-centric experiences together! ✨
+Let's connect and create user-friendly experiences together! ✨

 ## My favorite tools to work with:
 <p>